bmalone1x/Minimalist-Study-Timer-App/README.md

 This does not contain the full project file..just the models, views, and controllers to show off some of the code and a few of the assets.

-Screenshots of the app running on a iPhone 11 is shown below.
+Screenshots of the app running on a iPhone 11 simulator is shown below.

 ![Account Overview Screen](https://user-images.githubusercontent.com/98924817/171914094-64dccbae-bff2-4b21-acee-4f629ec87a96.jpg)